Adam Divall

 Wrapping up

-In this post, we’ve looked at how to set up Organizational Units and configure backup, tagging, and service control policies using the LZA.
-These are important steps in organizing and managing your AWS environment effectively.
-By setting up these policies, you can ensure consistent security controls, automated data protection, and well-organized resources across your accounts.
+In this post, we explored setting up OUs, configuring backup, tagging, and service control policies using the LZA.
+These are crucial steps in organizing and managing your AWS environment effectively.

 Stay tuned for more insights and practical guides on mastering the AWS Landing Zone Accelerator!